IliaZolas/mern-boilerplate/README.md

 ✅ Template tested, some basic errors but it works

-❌ Corrections of basic errors
+✅ Corrections of basic errors

+✅ Ready to go!

 **Instructions**